Reserved Seating and Enrollment Details

 Waitlisted Courses With Labs/Discussions

 Enrollment is dependent upon if there is a seat available in the lab/discussion and each lab/discussion has a waitlist.
+To increase your chance of enrolling, select the lab/discussion that has the least number of students on the waitlist.
 Students can only see their lab/discussion waitlist position at the time of adding to the waitlist.
 After adding to the waitlist, students can only see their lecture waitlist position number.
 How this works is that the system starts with the first student on the lecture waitlist and will enroll the student if there is space available in the lab/discussion they have selected.
 If not, it moves on to the next student on the lecture waitlist and so forth.
-The waitlist processes 4 times a day (6:40 am/pm and 12:40 am/pm).
+The waitlist processes 8 times a day (3:40am/pm, 6:40 am/pm, 9:40am/pm and 12:40 am/pm).

 Concurrent enrollment applications are generally not processed until the 3rd or 4th week of the semester.
 Please have patience.
 Make sure you attend class and keep up with all the work in case you are able to enroll later.
 Instructor approval is required before the Statistics Department can approve your class application.